splunk/public-o11y-docs/gdi/get-data-in/rum/ios/rum-ios-data-model.rst

      - The p75 time in nanoseconds of spans with the selected custom event in the given time range.
    * - ``rum.crash.count``
      - Mobile crash
-     - A crash is when a user encounters an error and has to exit the app.
+     - A crash happens when a user encounters an error and has to exit the app.
    * - ``rum.app_error.count``
      - App error
      - App error by page.